Insights and Resources • PUBLISHED 1/4/2021

 What is SMS?

-[SMS][5] (Short Message Service) is a messaging protocol that enables the transmission of simple, plain text messages over traditional cellular phone networks.
+SMS (Short Message Service) is a messaging protocol that enables the transmission of simple, plain text messages over traditional cellular phone networks.
 SMS is a simple, reliable, cost-effective solution for sending plain text messages without an internet connection.
 It is ideal for appointment reminders, order confirmations, and other text-based notifications.

 Unlike other messaging services, SMS does not require an internet connection, making it a reliable and cost-effective way to communicate with mobile phone users across the globe.

-SMS is a versatile messaging solution adopted by various industries to improve communication and enhance customer experiences.
-In situations where a brief text-only message suffices—such as an appointment reminder or two-factor authentication (2FA) code—SMS is a more appropriate and efficient choice.
+SMS is a more appropriate and efficient choice when a brief text-only message suffices—such as an appointment reminder or two-factor authentication (2FA) code.
 Below are specific examples of how businesses across different sectors utilize SMS.

 Banking and finance